Joseph-ljx/MP_CaseStudy/README.md

 - Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
 - You may see some lint error in the console log.
 - For the frontend React framework, I adopt a componenets library called md5 boostrap.
 Thanks for its beautiful designs, I could have a brief and useful scheme for my case study.
-More information about this library could be found at https://mdbootstrap.com/docs/react/
+More information about this library could be found at [MD5 Bookstrap & React](https://mdbootstrap.com/docs/react/)

 ### Docker